db-ui/core/source/_patterns/00-base/icons/_icons.md

 title: Icon-Library Enterprise
 ---

+## Icons out of the previous DB UX Design System generation

+Please keep in mind, that these icons are included in the node packages `@db-ui/base` and `@db-ui/core`.
+If you are looking for the icons out of the new DB UX Design System generation, please have a look at that [new versions icon overview page](https://design-system.deutschebahn.com/core-web/review/main/foundations/icons/overview).

 ## New iconset

 The included iconset has been developed in cooperation with the Center of Excellence @ Personenverkehr and replaces the previous enterprise only icons.
 More information: <https://marketingportal.extranet.deutschebahn.com/marketingportal/Basiselemente/Icons/Funktionale-Icons-Architektur-und-Fahrzeuge>